tony-zeidan/fake-amazon-bookstore/README.md

 ![img.png](img.png)

 ## Current State of Project ##
-Currently, the bookstore admin page has the abilty to upload a new book, and the ability to view all the books currently stored.
+Currently, the bookstore admin page has the ability to upload a new book, and the ability to view all the books currently stored.

 ## Milestones ##